phytec/kivy-demo/doc/tutorials/installation.rst

 To create this connection, first use an Ethernet cable to link your device and your PC.

-.. in Ubuntu.
-If you are not using Linux, you can follow how to install Phytec virtual Machine:

-.. #.
-In the Unity-panel (left side of your desktop) click on the Ubuntu logo (topmost icon).
-.. #.
-The Ubuntu dashboard will open; enter System Settings in the search field (you will see the corresponding icon showing up already during typing of the search string).
-.. #.
-Open System Settings and click on the Network icon.
-.. #.
-Select the physical interface to which you have connected the Ethernet cable (if you have more than one network in the list) and click on Options.
-.. #.
-Select the IPv4Settings (E) tab and choose Manual (F) in the Method drop down box.
-.. #.
-Click Add (G) and enter the IP address 192.168.3.10 (H) and 255.255.255.0 as subnet mask (I) and 192.168.3.10 as gateway (J).
-.. #.
-Last, click on Save (K) to save these connection settings and close the windows.

-..
-You are now ready to test the Ethernet network connection.

 You then need to setup manually the following information on your computer.

 .. _Device ip info table: